Vax.India.Now raises over USD 5mn to support India in its battle against COVID-19 | Entertainment

 Vax.India.Now is being produced by JuJu Productions, run by Anuradha and her husband Prashanth Palakurthi, Charles Goldstuck, Marc Johnston and Erich Bergen and Wizcraft International Entertainment and Neelesh Misra of Gaon Connection.

-Marc Pollick, President, and Founder of The Giving Back Fund said, ''When our longtime Board member Prashanth Palakurthi proposed doing something truly significant on a worldwide scale to help his native India at this critical time, we jumped at the chance to help. ''This is what we are built for - to mobilize quickly and provide assistance and philanthropic administration to help those in need.
+Marc Pollick, President and Founder of The Giving Back Fund, said, ''When our longtime Board member Prashanth Palakurthi proposed doing something truly significant on a worldwide scale to help his native India at this critical time, we jumped at the chance to help. ''This is what we are built for - to mobilize quickly and provide assistance and philanthropic administration to help those in need.
 At this moment in time, the need in India must become the center of the universe.''
+PTI RDS RDS BK BK

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)